danielAsaboro/damm-v2/README.md

 3. We reverse-engineered the on-chain account layout by analyzing the SDK and testing with bankrun
 4. Created proper serialization/deserialization utilities to read `Contract` accounts

-This approach is documented in `tests/bankrun-utils/streamflow.ts` where we mock Streamflow accounts for testing with the exact binary layout.
+This approach is documented in `tests/bankrun-utils/streamflow.ts` where we create test Streamflow accounts for testing with the exact binary layout.

 ### Program Architecture